-Form 5305-A is a model custodial account agreement that meets the requirements of section 408(a).
+Form 5305-SA is a model custodial account agreement that meets the requirements of sections 408(a) and 408(p).
 However, only Articles I through VII have been reviewed by the IRS.
-A Traditional individual retirement account (Traditional IRA) is established after the form is fully executed by both the individual (depositor) and the Custodian.
-To make a regular contribution to a Traditional IRA for a year, the IRA must be established no later than the due date of the individual's income tax return for the tax year (excluding extensions).
-This account must be created in the United States for the exclusive benefit of the Depositor and his or her beneficiaries.
+A SIMPLE individual retirement account (SIMPLE IRA) is established after the form is fully executed by both the individual (participant) and the Custodian.
+This account must be created in the United States for the exclusive benefit of the participant and his or her beneficiaries.

-Do not file Form 5305-A with the IRS.
+Do not file Form 5305-SA with the IRS.
 Instead, keep it with your records.

-For more information on IRAs, including the required disclosures the Custodian must give the Depositor, see Pub.
-590-A, Contributions to Individual Retirement Arrangements (IRAs), and Pub.
-590-B, Distributions from Individual Retirement Arrangements (IRAs).
+For more information on SIMPLE IRAs, including the required disclosures the Custodian must give the participant, see Pub.
+590-A, Contributions to Individual Retirement Arrangements (IRAs); Pub.
+590-B, Distributions from Traditional Individual Retirement Arrangements (IRAs); and Pub.
+560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).